Research Articles Open Access

 Highlights

-• The digital native–immigrant dichotomy oversimplifies teachers' complex and situation
+• The digital native–immigrant dichotomy oversimplifies teachers' complex and situational digital behaviors.

-• Digital identity is a dynamic, context-dependent construct shaped by context, individ
+• Digital identity is a dynamic, context-dependent construct shaped by context, individual factors, and perceived purpose.

-• Pedagogical digital immigration explains the gap between teachers' everyday digital f
+• Pedagogical digital immigration explains the gap between teachers' everyday digital fluency and instructional technology use.

 Abstract